Makhaos/lorawan-stack/doc/content/devices/mac-settings/_index.md

 `mac-settings` on {{% tts %}} are configurable per end device.
 To configure persistent MAC settings, make changes to `mac-settings.desired_<parameter>`.
 Updates to `mac-settings.desired_<parameter>` take effect on device creation, after OTAA join or ABP FCnt reset, ResetInd, or after MAC state reset.

-`mac-state` can be used to test MAC settings immediately.
-To update settings during the current session, make changes to the `mac-state.desired_parameters.<parameter>`.
-Updates to the `mac-state.desired_parameters.<parameter>` are lost on reset.
+`mac-state` can be used to test MAC settings in the current session.
+To update settings for testing in the current session, make changes to the `mac-state.desired_parameters.<parameter>`.
+Updates to the `mac-state.desired_parameters.<parameter>` are applied on the next uplink, and lost on reset.

 The expected procedure for testing and updating settings is: